 We stick to our voice and tone across all our channels and properties, from blogs, microsites, video, emails, tweets, and other external communications to in-product user interfaces, labels, error messages, menus, and more.

 We speak our minds by offering solutions that will be useful to people in the "now".
 To help them do the best work of their lives, we try to inspire and push teams to try new things by simplifying complex problems into easy to understand pieces.
-With a familiar tone, clear language and a solid knowledge of our audience, we craft messages that get teams moving in the right direction, then we get out of their way, so they can get to work.
+With a familiar tone, clear language, and a solid knowledge of our audience, we craft messages that get teams moving in the right direction, then we get out of their way, so they can get to work.

 Voice and tone principles

-Inform by being open and clear on what people are experiencing in our products.
 It's about telling them what they need to know at that moment and nothing more.
 Be cognizant of when a user is new or confused, and tone down the boldness by being more prescriptive.
 Let people know where they are in their journey and what they are looking at in the product.

 When we need to be less bold